-- Go to 'Quick links' and click on 'Secure message'
+- Go to 'Quick links' and select 'Secure message'

-- Click on 'Send us a message' and select the 'CRS self-declaration' option
+- Select 'Send us a message' and select the 'CRS self-declaration' option

-- Complete the 'CRS self-declaration' template and click 'Send'
+- Complete the 'CRS self-declaration' template and select 'Send'

-- If you have submitted the CRS declaration and have not received a further reply via secure message after 5 working days, you can place a Time Deposit/Term Deposit-i.
+- If you have submitted the CRS declaration and have not received a further reply via secure message after 5 working days, you can place a Time/Term Deposit/-i.

 - If the problem persists, please visit a branch or call the HSBC Contact Centre.

 Can I amend recurring / future dated payments?